7 Best Tips to Lower Your Tax Bill from TurboTax Tax Experts

 2. Save for retirement

 Traditional IRAs are usually pre-tax contributions, meaning your contributions are placed in your IRA before being taxed, lowering your taxable income for the current tax year.
-You won't pay taxes on your contributions until you withdrawal the money.
+You won't pay taxes on your contributions until you withdraw the money.

 3. Contribute to your HSA

-Pre-tax contributions to Health Savings Accounts (HSA’s) also reduce your taxable income.
+Pre-tax contributions to Health Savings Accounts (HSAs) also reduce your taxable income.
 The IRS allows you to make HSA contributions until the tax deadline and apply the deductions to the current tax year.
 This means you can continue lowering your tax bill, even after December 31.

-4. Setup a college savings fund for your kids
+4. Set up a college savings fund for your kids

 - The contributions you make to a 529 plan are not tax-deductible at the federal level, but part or all of them may be tax-deductible at the state level (the rules vary by state).